over58/tech-guid/README.md

   > A Rollup plugin to lint entry points and all imported files with ESLint.
 - @rollup/plugin-node-resolve
   > A Rollup plugin which locates modules using the Node resolution algorithm, for using third party modules in node_modules

+  > The @rollup/plugin-node-resolve plugin teaches Rollup how to find external modules.
+Install it…

 ### rollup.config.js
 ```js